Back to blog

 The rise of the monolithic CMS

-Founded in 1985, FileNet is considered the first system that was a natural content management system.
-In 1995, FileNet introduced a complete integrated document management suite of programs with document imaging, document management, and workflow.
-Vignette came on the scene in late 1995 to make web publishing more accessible and personalized and is commonly credited for originating the term “content management system.”
+Vignette came on the scene in 1995 and made web publishing more accessible and personalized.
+It is commonly credited for originating the term “content management system.”
 A year later, Vignette introduced StoryBuilder.
-Many enterprise CMSs began to appear around this time, including Interwoven (1995), Documentum (1996), FatWire (1996), FutureTense (1996), Inso (1996), EPiServer (1997).
+Many enterprise CMSs began to appear around this time, such as Interwoven (1995), Documentum (1996), FatWire (1996) and EPiServer (1997).

 Open-source CMS and frameworks

 By the early 2000s, content management systems dominated the web.
-Open-source content management systems and frameworks began to appear.
-A framework is a programming library of pre-written code, such as the then-popular Zend framework written in PHP.
-OpenCMS, PHP-Nuke, Mambo, WordPress, Drupal, Plone, and Joomla offered free content management alternatives.
-WordPress gained popularity as an open-source solution focusing on blog content delivery and letting third-party developers add customizations and extensions.
-In 2006, Alfresco offered an open-source alternative to enterprise content management.
+Open-source CMSes and frameworks began to appear.
+OpenCMS, PHP-Nuke, Mambo, WordPress, Drupal, Plone and Joomla offered free content management alternatives.

 The website-building platform surge

-Web APIs, XML, and JSON
+Web APIs, XML and JSON

 JSON stands for JavaScript Object Notation, a format for storing serialized data with key-value pairs and transmitting that data between a server and a web application.
 JSON feeds can be loaded asynchronously faster than XML and RSS feeds.
-Some sites, such as Twitter, provide RSS feeds, which are easy to use on the server side but frustrating on the client side since you cannot load an RSS feed with AJAX unless you are requesting it from the same domain on which it is hosted.
-JSON also gained preference over XML since it has a smaller footprint, is easier to use, and works excellently with JavaScript-enabled browsers since JavaScript automatically recognizes JSON.

 Contentstack: A Leader in CMS Performance.
 Experience the strength of Contentstack, a standout performer in Forrester's Q3 2023 CMS report.
 Contentstack simplifies your digital experience with our back-end extensibility and global deployments.
 Request a demo to learn more.